berthelemy/consulting.berthelemy.net/collections/_posts/2024-06-12-single-source-publishing.md

 In some ways, that is still the case.
 You need a particular mindset to get to grips with single-source publishing.
 It's a way of thinking that separates the content and its structures from the way the content is presented.

+## Structured content

+To get the best out of single source publishing, you need to start thinking about the structure of your content - aiming for a consistent structure that you can use across multiple content items.

+For example, a simple document may have structural elements like:

+- A title
+- Headings
+- Paragraphs

+More complex documents will start to include headers, footers, asides, images, blockquotes etc.

+Breaking your content into a consistent set of structures that you can reuse across multiple content items is the first step on a journey towards single source publishing.

 ## Separate content from presentation

-Anyone that has created a website using HTML5 will know this.
-Whilst old-style webpages were awash with instructions about how to display particular elements, modern ones keep the data (HTML ([W3Schools: Introduction to HTML](https://www.w3schools.com/html/html_intro.asp))) in one file, and the presentation instructions (CSS ([W3Schools: Introduction to CSS](https://www.w3schools.com/css/css_intro.asp))) in another.
+Anyone that has created a website using HTML5 will know about structured content.
+Whilst old-style webpages were awash with instructions about how to display particular elements, modern ones keep the data (HTML ([W3Schools: Introduction to HTML](https://www.w3schools.com/html/html_intro.asp){:target="_blank"})) in one file, and the presentation instructions (CSS ([W3Schools: Introduction to CSS](https://www.w3schools.com/css/css_intro.asp){:target="_blank"})) in another.

 In this way, an element like `<h1>My heading</h1>` which gives the content of the main heading, can be adjusted by CSS so that the heading is, for example, a different colour: `h1 { color: red; }`

+There are several CSS frameworks designed to work with just "semantic HTML", ie. using just the structures that HTML provides.
+These include [SimpleCSS](https://simplecss.org/demo){:target="_blank"} and [PicoCSS](https://picocss.com/){:target="_blank"}

 So, at its simplest, single-source publishing is about changing how content looks.
 But, of course, it can get way more complex than that...